larscom/ngrx-store-storagesync/README.md

 import { storageSync } from '@larscom/ngrx-store-storagesync';
 import * as fromFeature1 from './feature/reducer';
 import * as fromFeature2 from './feature2/reducer';
-import * as fromFeature3 from './feature3/reducer';

 export const reducers: ActionReducerMap<IState> = {
   router: routerReducer,
   feature1: fromFeature1.reducer,
-  feature2: fromFeature2.reducer,
-  // feature3 does not get synced to storage at all
+  // feature2 does not get synced to storage at all
-  feature3: fromFeature3.reducer
+  feature2: fromFeature2.reducer
 };

 export function storageSyncReducer(reducer: ActionReducer<any>): ActionReducer<any> {